-After a while of no news, some leaked LG G9 renders via Onleaks and Cashkaro have given us a first possible look at the smartphone.
+Though we have seen some recent leaks for the G9, the stream has not been as fruitful as we might usually expect.
+After a while of no news at all, some leaked LG G9 renders via Onleaks and Cashkaro gave us a first possible look at the smartphone - but they are simply renders of what the phone might have looked like.
 As you can see below, the headlines are that it will come with no less than four cameras on the rear with dual flash and keep the headphone jack.

 The design stays similar to the G8X and the screen looks like it will be around 6.7-6.9in with an in-screen fingerprint scanner and a camera notch.
 There's not too much else to gain apart from the estimated 169.4 x 77.6 x 8.8mm dimensions (9.4mm including rear camera bump) and a USB-C port.

 The company told us at MWC 2019 that going forward all V-series phones will be 5G, and all G-series 4G, but that's now looking unlikely since Qualcomm confirmed that the new Snapdragon 865 chipset will include a 5G modem as standard, which means LG can't keep the G9 4G without giving up on flagship specs - which seems unlikely.